FuadRafid/Spring-Boot-Boilerplate/README.md

 ### What does this repo contain? ###

-This repo has a Spring Boot Project that has Rest Endpoints with Exception Handling, Logging, API Documentation with Swagger and External API calls using Spring WebClient.
+This repo has a Spring Sample Boot Project.

 ### Rest Endpoints ###
 The REST endpoints available for this project are: